ekomsSavior/cloudTOWN/README.md

 ```
 ╔══════════════════════════════════════════════════════════════════════════╗
 ║                                                                          ║
 ║  THIS TOOL PERFORMS REAL ATTACKS ON CLOUD INFRASTRUCTURE                 ║
 ║                                                                          ║
 ║  The exploitation modules WILL:                                          ║
 ║  • Create access keys in AWS IAM                                         ║
 ║  • Modify IAM policies and permissions                                   ║
 ║  • Access and enumerate cloud storage                                    ║
 ║  • Make changes to cloud resources                                       ║
 ║                                                                          ║
 ║  UNAUTHORIZED USE IS A FEDERAL CRIME                                     ║
 ║                                                                          ║
 ║  You are responsible for:                                                ║
 ║  ✓ Obtaining proper authorization                                        ║
 ║  ✓ Following all applicable laws                                         ║
 ║  ✓ Any damage caused by misuse                                           ║
 ║  ✓ Cleaning up test resources after engagement                           ║
 ║                                                                          ║
-║  The authors and contributors:                                          ║
+║  The author:                                                             ║
-║  ✗ Are NOT responsible for misuse                                       ║
+║  ✗ is NOT responsible for misuse                                         ║
-║  ✗ Do NOT condone illegal activity                                      ║
+║  ✗ Does NOT condone illegal activity                                     ║
-║  ✗ Do NOT provide legal advice                                          ║
+║  ✗ Does NOT provide legal advice                                         ║
-║  ✗ Assume NO liability for your actions                                 ║
+║  ✗ Assumes NO liability for your actions                                 ║
 ║                                                                          ║
 ║  USE AT YOUR OWN RISK                                                    ║
 ║                                                                          ║
 ╚══════════════════════════════════════════════════════════════════════════╝
 ```